 A small home often has a big personality, which means a feature wall will fit right in.
 Like zoning, you can also use a feature wall, like a floral wallpaper or remarkable artwork, to frame a specific area and make it stand out from the rest.

 If you have more than one room in your studio, replace hinged doors with sliding panels.
 In the kitchen, screens can replace cabinet door fronts while a barn-style sliding door can replace bathroom, bedroom and patio doors.

 Sliding panels are traditionally more industrial in style but needn’t be.
 Acrylic or frosted glass sheets will add a contemporary flare; a pastel-painted screen will add a mid-century modern twist; a clean-lined white wood door slide adds a Scandinavian look.

-Reflective surfaces do two wonderful things in a small studio apartments: first, it creates an illusion of depth and space; second, it reflects much-needed light.
+Reflective surfaces do two wonderful things in a modern small studio apartment design: first, it creates an illusion of depth and space; second, it reflects much-needed light.
 Even the best studio apartments often have one or two windows that don’t provide loads of natural light.

 Luckily, a large mirror can easily double a tiny home’s lighting.
 Place a large mirror, (silver and mirrored décor will reflect light too), near a light source to make the most of its reflective properties.
 This studio apartment décor tip can be added into a gallery wall or double as a dresser’s mirror.

 Are you ready to perfect your studio apartment design online?
-Contact our expert designers and schedule a free consultation today!
+Contact our expert designers and Schedule a Free Interior Design Consultation Today!